-This course is intended for students who are destined for the I.B. programme.
+This course is intended for students who are in the I.B. programme.
 MPM2DW focuses on Quadratic Relationships, Analytic Geometry, Trigonometry, and introduces Exponential relationships.
-This course is only recommended to those students who have been accepted into the ISP programme at GPSS.
-Prerequisite MPM1DW (with exceptions).

-This course is intended for students who are destined for the I.B. programme.
+This course is intended for students who are in the I.B. programme.
 MCR3UW focuses on functions analysis, including Quadratic/Polynomial, Trigonometric, Exponential and Logarithmic Functions.
-This course is only recommended to those students who have been accepted into the I.B. programme at GPSS.

 This course is intended for students in the Fast Forward program.
 The course will focus on relevant money management topics such as earning money, paying taxes, saving, investing and borrowing.
 Some topics will be specifically related to Fast Forward sectors.

 This course provides preparation for many college programs including Business, Health Sciences and Human Services.
-Students solve problems involving home ownership, trigonometry, geometry and measurement to solve real-world applications and use statistical methods to analyse problems.
-A minimum mark of 60% in MBF 3CI is suggested to ensure success.
+Students solve problems involving home ownership, trigonometry, geometry and measurement to solve real-world applications and use statistical methods to analyze problems.

 This University level course is intended for students pursuing post-secondary programs in Mathematics, Computer Science, Physics or Engineering.
 The course provides an introduction to Calculus concepts and geometric/algebraic representations of vectors, lines and planes in three-dimensional space.

 This course is the second of two courses for students in the I.B. programme.
-MCV4UW students will focus on Calculus and Vectors, while also providing an appropriate amount of time for students to complete an exploration on a topic of their choosing to fulfill the IA component of the I.B. programme.
-This course in only recommended for students who are in the I.B. mathematics programme who have completed MCV4UW.
+MCV4UW students will focus on Calculus and Vectors, while also providing an appropriate amount of time for students to complete their IA component of the I.B. programme.
+This course is only available for students who are in the I.B. mathematics programme who have completed MCV4UW.